Stroke Recovery

 Surgery and Treatment

-Rehabilitation and physical therapy is usually tried before surgery or other treatments are considered.
+Rehabilitation and physical therapy are usually tried before surgery or other treatments are considered.
+Treatment techniques our team uses to restore function include:

 Personal Treatment Plan